ConfederacyOfGaia/Gaia/character-creation.md

 ## Initial ability score generation

 Because PCs are considered extraordinary, the ability score generation options tends to produce powerful characters.
 Roll 3d4+5 six times and arrange them however you want, and then add racial modifiers.

+In addition to racial ability score bonuses, each class gets +1 to each of their primary ability scores (the ones listed as Saving Throw proficiencies) to indicate the training they've received.